-- 1. No portion of any building within 25 feet of the front lot line or within 10 feet of any interior side lot line shall exceed 15 feet in height. - 2.
+- No portion of any building within 25 feet of the front lot line or within 10 feet of any interior side lot line shall exceed 15 feet in height. - 2.
 Building exterior materials, colors, window and door styles, and roof slope and materials must be the same or similar on all parts of the building and any detached dwellings on the lot. - Front doors must face the nearest street, except that in townhouse and multi-family dwellings, only the dwelling unit(s) abutting the street must have front doors facing the street. - 4.
 Each street-facing façade shall contain 12.5 percent or more of its surface in transparent windows and/or doors. - New windows must be recessed not less than 2 inches and/or shall be surrounded by a window casing not less than 2 inches wide. - 6.
 Exposed CMU block is not allowed as a finished material for buildings. - 7.
-Reflective or mirrored glass is prohibited. - 8.
-Street-facing façades over 35 feet long on residential buildings must be designed to appear as a collection of smaller buildings. - 9.
+Reflective or mirrored glass is prohibited. - Street-facing façades on buildings must be designed to appear as a collection of smaller buildings by incorporating variations in massing, building height, or building material every 35 feet of façade length. - 9.
 Half gables or shed roofs may only be used on lean-to portions of buildings, on the first story only. - 10.
 The slope of new roofs may not exceed a 45 degree angle. - 11.
-The slope of roofs on new buildings over 15 feet high must be 30 to 45 degrees.

-3-4(M)(5)(c) Non-residential Building Design

-In the MX-T, MX-L, and NR-LM zone districts, the following building design regulations apply:

-- 1. No portion of any building within 25 feet of the front lot line shall exceed 15 feet in height. - 2.
+The slope of roofs on new buildings over 15 feet high must be 30 to 45 degrees. - 3-4(M)(5)(c) Building Design for Mixed-use and Non-residential Development In Mixed-use and Non-residential zone districts, the following building design regulations apply: - 1.
+No portion of any building within 25 feet of the front lot line shall exceed 15 feet in height. - 2.
 Front doors must face the nearest street. - 3.
 Exposed CMU block is not allowed as a finished material for buildings. - 4.
-Reflective or mirrored glass is prohibited. - 5.
-Street-facing façades over 35 feet long on non-residential buildings must be designed to appear as a collection of smaller buildings.
+Reflective or mirrored glass is prohibited. - For lots abutting Mountain Road east of Old Town Road, street-facing façades shall be designed to appear as a collection of smaller buildings by incorporating variations in massing, building height, or building material at least every 35 feet of façade length.